MicrosoftDocs/well-architected/well-architected/security/segmentation.md

 -   Creating boundaries based on the intent.
 For example, segment workload functional network from operational networks.

-For common patterns related to networking segmentation, see [this section](#networking-segmentation-patterns).
+For common patterns related to networking segmentation, see the [Networking segmentation patterns section](#networking-segmentation-patterns) in this article.

 > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**:  Network security controls are expensive as often they are included as part of the premium SKUs.
 There's cost of operations.
 Configuring rules on firewalls often results in overwhelming complexity requiring broad exceptions.
 >